 And not every platform is for every customer.
 So, who shouldn’t use this platform?

-We really look to see a lot of our businesses migrate over to Gooten as they mature; as they start to break out of the constraints that other platforms may have, that are looking much more at one or two items a week kind of sale, our platform has a sort of time element from an investment standpoint to stand your products up to get them published out to the store that if you’re not selling in volume, that if you’re not dedicated to this sort of primary purpose, it doesn’t make as much sense, for tiny sellers but as industries are moving over to commerce as they are as they’re complementing an existing supply chain solution as they understand, for example, the ability for an API to be incredibly flexible; that you have an API into a supply chain solution.
-Those are the primary businesses that can really benefit from the Gooten enterprise solution.
+We look to see a lot of our businesses migrate over to Gooten as they mature; as they start to break out of the constraints that other platforms may have, that are looking much more at one or two items a week kind of sale, our platform has a sort of time element from an investment standpoint to stand your products up to get them published out to the store that if you’re not selling in volume, that if you’re not dedicated to this sort of primary purpose, it doesn’t make as much sense, for tiny sellers but as industries are moving over to commerce as they are as they’re complementing an existing supply chain solution as they understand, for example, the ability for an API to be incredibly flexible; that you have an API into a supply chain solution.
+So those are the primary businesses that can benefit from the Gooten enterprise solution.

 And I’m also assuming that, to some degree, there needs to be a product right versus.
 Correct me if I’m wrong, if someone is selling knowledge, a white paper, or something like that, and charging 25 bucks for a report.
 I’m assuming we’re not expecting to see that.

 What are the three takeaways and they’ll put it on a product, and they’ll sell that product, or they’ll create sort of the opportunity for a product to amplify the message so the idea of e-commerce, as an extension of the brand, the sort of 360 ideas, that it’s not?
 You don’t write an article, and when you sell something, right?
 If you look at what barstool sports has done incredibly well.
 They don’t write an article and then sell a shirt.
 They write an article about a shirt, so the shirt becomes part of the story and community.
 By purchasing that shirt, it becomes more and more a part of that universe.
 So, the sort of product and e-commerce enablement platform that Gooten allows you to extend that idea of the brand and self-identification.
-If you really believe in what we’re doing here, this is a way to do it.
+If you believe in what we’re doing here, this is a way to do it.

 So, Brian, if our listeners are excited about this or want to learn more, where should they go?